-- 1. If a calamity occurs or is about to occur shortly before the start of an exam (test) or during an exam (test), both examiner and invigilator are authorised to act as specified in these regulations.
+- 1. If a calamity occurs or is about to occur shortly before the start of an examination (test) or during an examination (test), both examiner and invigilator are authorised to act as specified in these regulations.
 All students have to follow the instructions of the examiner/invigilator. - 2.
-If a calamity occurs or is about to occur shortly before the start of an exam (test), the following procedure applies.
-The exam (test) will be postponed immediately.
-The examiner will set a new exam (test) date, in consultation with the programme director. - 3.
-This new exam (test) date is binding.
-The new exam (test) has to take place within one month of the initial exam (test) (excluding holidays).
-The new exam (test) date will be published within three working days after the calamity and in accordance with the regular procedures. - 4.
-If a calamity occurs or is about to occur during an exam (test), the following actions, if possible, have to be taken: - a.
-All exam (test) papers (cover sheet and such) are filled out completely at the start of the exam (test), with the student's name, student number and signature. - b.
-All those present follow the instructions of the responsible authority, and/or of the examiner/invigilator and leave the exam room immediately upon their order. - c.Students leave their exam (test) and all other papers on the table in the examination room. - d.
-If students already started making their exam (test), the examiner determines, if this is reasonably possible, the result based on the partly made exam (test). - 5.
-If the examiner cannot determine the result as specified in article 4d, the examiner will set a new exam (test) date, in consultation with the programme director.
-The new exam (test) has to take place within one month of the initial exam (test) (excluding holidays) and is open for all students who registered for the initial exam (test). - 6.
+If a calamity occurs or is about to occur shortly before the start of an examination (test), the following procedure applies.
+The examination (test) will be postponed immediately.
+The examiner will set a new examination (test) date, in consultation with the programme director. - 3.
+This new examination (test) date is binding.
+The new examination (test) has to take place within one month of the initial examination (test) (excluding holidays).
+The new examination (test) date will be published within three working days after the calamity and in accordance with the regular procedures. - 4.
+If a calamity occurs or is about to occur during an examination (test), the following actions, if possible, have to be taken: - a.
+All examination (test) papers (cover sheet and such) are filled out completely at the start of the examination (test), with the student's name, student number and signature. - b.
+All those present follow the instructions of the responsible authority, and/or of the examiner/invigilator and leave the examination room immediately upon their order. - c.
+Students leave their examination (test), Chromebook and all other papers on the table in the examination room. - d.
+If students already started making their examination (test), the examiner determines, if this is reasonably possible, the result based on the partly made examination (test). - 5.
+If the examiner cannot determine the result as specified in article 4d, the examiner will set a new examination (test) date, in consultation with the programme director.
+The new examination (test) has to take place within one month of the initial examination (test) (excluding holidays) and is open for all students who registered for the initial examination (test). - 6.
 Regulations in case of a calamity apply in case of any official alarm signal.